ruucm/shadergradient/README.md

 `'shadergradient' → '/dist/without-store.mjs'`

-For React (convenient for use with store code and control UI components - used in apps/web & shadergradient-web.vercel.app):
+For React (convenient for use with store code and control UI components - used in apps/web: [shadergradient-web.vercel.app/customize](https://shadergradient-web.vercel.app/customize)):

 `'shadergradient/with-store' → '/dist/with-store.mjs'`